3.6 "Senior" Portraits

 Develop photography and modeling skills while using filters to creatively add unity to a series.

-Before our field trip to Lake Union, choose 1-2 partners.
-You will take turns modeling for each other as if you were taking senior portraits to share with your family (the better the photo, the more $ your relatives send at graduation).
+Choose your partner(s) for our photoshoot at South Lake Union.
+You will take turns modeling for each other as if you were taking senior portraits to share with your family (the better the photo, the more cash your relatives send!).

 Novice (50%)